Infrastructure as Code (IaC): Terraform vs Ansible vs Pulumi

 IaC tools generally follow one of two approaches: declarative or imperative.

-Understanding this distinction is key to selecting the right tool.
+Understanding this distinction is key to selecting the right tool, especially when designing modern application architectures.

 3. Terraform: Cloud Provisioning at Scale